warpdesign/pcx-js/README.md

 ```

  - PCX.decode both decodes RLE pixel data and convert it into HTML Canvas RGBA format.

+ ## 256 Colors palette
+ PCX supports 256 colors palette mode.
+In this mode, the palette is stored, uncompressed, at the end of the file, just after a `12` marker.

+ Each palette entry is a 3 byte triple with each component ranging from 0 to 255 so no conversion is needed for HTML 5 Canvas.

+ Total palette size is 3 * 256 = 768 bytes.

  ## Rendering using Canvas